cca/equella_api/readme.md

 ## Developing

-If you have npm, uglifyjs, and sass installed you can minify vapir.js and compile vapir.scss to CSS with `npm run build`.
+If you have npm, uglify-js, and sass installed you can minify vapir.js and compile vapir.scss to CSS with `npm run build`.
 There are more commands in the `scripts` section of the package.json.